 - Stay in right lane of US 190 west through the city of Belton

-- Right lane forks right, stay in right lane to city of Nolanville
+- Right lane forks right, stay in right lane to the city of Nolanville

 - Follow US 190 West through cities of Harker Heights and Killeen